 VERY IMPORTANT TO KNOW FOR SANTORINI IN JANUARY

-- The weather in January in Santorini can be cold, wet and windy but it can also be sunny and relatively warm.
-You would definitely need a heavy jacket even during the day and nights can be cold, especially if it gets windy.
+- The weather in January in Santorini can be cold, wet and windy but also sunny and relatively warm.
+You would definitely need a heavy jacket even during the day and nights can be cold and humid, especially if it gets windy.
 Do not pack swimsuits if you are planning to visit Santorini in January! (what is wrong with you??)

 - The seawater will be cold (at least for most people) and swimming in the sea won’t be possible.
 If it’s windy, it can even be dangerous!
 No one will stop you from swimming if you feel brave enough though…

 - Because it’s low season yet and most businesses will not be open, I strongly suggest you stay in Fira as it’s the capital of the island with the most open shops and restaurants throughout the year.

 - All of the beach bars in Santorini will be closed in January.